scootykins/4chan-list-webm/README.md

 # 4chan-list-webm

-Returns an array of objects containing the webm filename and URL.
+Given a thread URL, returns an array of objects containing the filename and URL of every webm.

+Because CORS [is only supported](https://github.com/4chan/4chan-API/issues/35) with an origin of `http(s)://boards.4chan.org`, this module **does not work in the browser; it only works in Node.js**

-### Installation
+## Installation

 ```bash
 # yarn